stijnwop/guidanceSteering/README.md

 ## Documentation

 ### Buying GPS
 To be able to use the GPS you first need to buy the technology for your vehicle.
-Either buy a new vehicle and add the GPS or drive your current vehicle to the shop and add it.
+Either buy a new vehicle and add the GPS or drive your current vehicle to the shop and configure it there.

 ### Open the menu
 In order to open the menu hit `ctrl + S`.